lge-robot-navi/Abnormal-Situation-Detection/3_Code/OSR_abnormal_detecction/OSR_ped_anomaly/README.md

-# Detection for Abnormal Pedstrians
+# Detection for Abnormal Pedestrians
 The project contains code to detect abnormal pedestrians.
 It is still work in progress.

 ### Description